San Antonio Pet Dental Care

 A good home care program can tremendously extend the positive effects of the professional cleaning.
 The best form of oral home care is daily brushing with a soft toothbrush.
 During a consultation, your veterinarian can show you the best way to brush your pet’s teeth.
 Available at the clinic are specialized products to help you keep your pet’s teeth and gums clean.
 It is very important that special ‘pet friendly’ toothpaste be used, as the pH is different in that which is used for humans.

 Another way you can help prevent plaque and tarter from accumulating in your pet’s mouth is through a special diet.
 Dry food is generally better than canned for tooth health.
 However, you’ll get the best results with specially formulated foods that have been proven effective in combating plaque and tartar buildup.
+Also available are special treats, and food and water additives that can help combat the development of bacteria in your pet's mouth.
 Your veterinarian will be able to assess your pet’s health and recommend which specific diet would be most beneficial for him or her.